soumyadipcsis/SamaTulyata4PLC/README.md

  version of tool which is integrated with  *CBM*.

  # Benchmarks
  Currently our benchmark directory contains 84 TCL code.
-80 benchmarks we have taken from [OSCAT](https://www.oscat.de) repo.
+80 benchmarks we have taken from [OSCAT](https://www.oscat.de) repo and 4 are standerd industrial benchmarks.

 # Migration tool
 TCL to SFC Migration is carried out propitory tool.